-- Essay suggests that the student has not adequately understood the question and/or the text. - Essay is poorly organized; focus wanders; comments are sketchy. - May consist almost entirely of plot summary. - Irrelevant comments may predominate. - Possibly a prepared overview of the text or author with limited connection to the question. - May contain major errors that weaken the overall quality of the essay.
+- Essay suggests that the student has not adequately understood the question or the texts or both. - Essay is poorly organized; focus wanders; comments are sketchy. - May consist almost entirely of plot summary. - Erroneous or no comparison. - May deal with only one text. - Irrelevant comments may predominate. - Possibly a prepared overview of the texts or the authors with limited connection to the question. - May contain major errors that weaken the overall quality of the essay.